cohesity/cohesity-ansible-role/docs/examples/demos/agents.md

 ### Create a Custom Installation Playbook for Windows Hosts
 [top](#Install-and-Remove-the-Cohesity-Agent-Using-Ansible-Inventory)

-Here is an example playbook that installs the Cohesity agent on all `windows` hosts.
+Here is an example playbook that uninstalls and installs the Cohesity agent on all `windows` hosts.
 (Remember to change it to suit your environment.)
 > **Notes:**
   - Before using these example playbooks, refer to the [Setup](../../setup.md) and [How to Use](../../how-to-use.md) sections of this guide.
   - Cohesity Agent installation on Windows supports two types of Agent install types: `filecbt` and `volcbt`.
 When installing or removing the agent and selecting a `volcbt` type, you must reboot the Windows server to complete the action.